California State University: Student government

 All 22 campuses have student government organizations, and are all members of the California State Student Association (CSSA).
 California Education Code § 89300 allows for the creation of student body organizations at any state university for the purpose of providing essential activities closely related to, but not normally included as a part of, the regular instructional program.

 Campuses

-The CSU is composed of 22 campuses, of which 10 are located in Northern California and 12 in Southern California.
+The CSU is composed of 22 main campuses, of which 10 are located in Northern California and 12 in Southern California.
 The 22 campuses are listed here by order of the year founded: